-School devices remain the property of The Sercombe Federation and in using them staff will follow the code of conduct in relation to IT and cyber use.
+School devices remain the property of the academy and in using them staff will follow the IT Equipment Loan Agreement and the Employee handbook in relation to IT and cyber use and security.

 Electronic devices should be password protected so that content cannot be accessed by unauthorised users.